leouieda/website/blog/getting-started-with-python-for-science.md

    by [Jake VanderPlas](http://staff.washington.edu/jakevdp/).
-   There is also [Think Python](http://greenteapress.com/wp/think-python-2e/) by the excellent [Allen Downey](http://www.allendowney.com/), which is available for free if you don't have the option to purchace.
+   There is also [Think Python](http://greenteapress.com/wp/think-python-2e/) by the excellent [Allen Downey](http://www.allendowney.com/), which is available for free if you don't have the option to purchase.
    **Beware that I have not read these books** so I cannot vouch for them (but I have read good reviews online).
 4. Now that you have the basics down, **use the project documentation pages**